18F/dtmo-hugo/content/handbook/travel-tdy/_index.md

 ## 2. While traveling

 - Dining
-- Get support

 ## 3. After traveling

+- Create a voucher
-- Submit your voucher and upload receipts
+- Review and submit a voucher

-## Help & support

-- Change a reservation
+- Dealing with a debt
-- Emergency travel
-- Travel card issues
-- Get support

-## Tools & resources
-- DTS
-- JTR
-- TRAX
-- Other training materials